 Leidschendam-Voorburg, The Netherlands

-Construction on the redevelopment project began in 2016 and is set to be completed in 2020.
+Construction on the recent redevelopment project began in 2016 and the expanded shopping mall officially opened in March 2021.

 Westfield Mall of the Netherlands location